Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

 ## Core Purposes of the website

 This website is made for people who want to challenge themselves on the general topics of the world.
 Users will be able show off their knowledge and also learn from all the carefully curated questions.
-The questions on this website were meticulously crafted to provide users with a though-provoking challenge, designed to give unexpected answers.
+The questions on this website were meticulously crafted to provide users with a thought-provoking challenge, designed to give unexpected answers.

 # UX Design